 Pack a wide mouth stainless steel, aluminum, or titanium bottle.
 It should hold at least 750 ml.
 A metal water bottle will not break if it freezes and will allow you to boil water in it if needed.
 Think about installing a bail handle to the bottle so it is easier to use over a campfire.
 Hydration packs are not sturdy and practical enough for an INCH bag.

 If you will have to drink water downstream from civilization on your way to the wilderness you might consider bringing 50 tablets.
 Those could purify 50L.
 They can be used if you are in a hurry and don’t want to wait 7 minutes by a fire to boil some water.
+The long term way of treating water is to boil it anyway.

 At least bring 6 carbon arrows.
 They are strong and light.
 They should be feathered if you will shoot off the shelf.
 I would bring 12 or 18 arrows.